f-droid/fdroid-website/_docs/Build_Server_Setup.md

 is what's used for your App build runs.
 Now you can build packages as as you used to, but when you run `fdroid build --server ...` App build runs will be isolated inside a virtual machine.

+While the created image has allocated a limited amount of CPU cores and memory, you can edit `~/fdroiddata/builder/Vagrantfile` to modify them dynamically at run time, eg. `libvirt.cpus = 6` and `libvirt.memory = 12288`, but do make sure to not go over the host machines' limits else the VM might get killed.

 The first time a build is done, a new virtual machine is created using the 'buildserver' box as a base.
 A snapshot of this clean machine state